Augenfarbe Ändert Sich Nach Stimmung

 Understanding the Basics of Eye Color

 Before exploring the relationship between mood and eye color, let's establish a foundational understanding of how eye color is determined.
 Eye color is primarily dictated by the amount and type of melanin, a pigment, present in the iris.
-The iris is the colored part of the eye, and its melanin concentration determines the spectrum of colors, from light blue to dark brown.
+Still, the iris is the colored part of the eye, and its melanin concentration determines the spectrum of colors, from light blue to dark brown.
 Genetic inheritance plays a significant role, but environmental factors can also influence melanin production over time.

 • Melanin: Higher levels of melanin result in darker eye colors (brown, black), while lower levels lead to lighter colors (blue, green, hazel).
 Eumelanin is a dark brown-black pigment, while pheomelanin contributes to reddish-yellow hues.
 The relative proportions of these melanins determine the final eye color.